Many people contemplate going to university in their later years, but are often held back from doing so due to concerns about the cost.

 Tuition fee loan

-Tuition fee loans of up to £9,000 are offered to almost all students, with no age limit.
-These apply if you are studying full-time or part-time and are paid directly to your university or college.
+Tuition fee loans of up to £9,250 a year are offered to almost all students, with no age limit.
+These apply if you are studying full-time or part-time, and are paid directly to your university or college.

-You may also be able to get access to a maintenance loan to help cover the day-to-day cost of living, such as food, rent and travel.
-However, these loans are only available to the under 60s, and you must be a full-time student.
+You may be able to access a maintenance loan to help cover the day-to-day cost of living, such as food, rent and travel.

 Repaying your loans